 I completed a profile set-up a few times to get a handle on OkCupid’s questions.
 The early, basic ones establish non-negotiables like the ones above, as well as drug use habits, whether or not you’re looking for a casual encounter of the sexual kind (the questions pursue this issue multiple times, from multiple angles), and your feelings on relationships with people of a difference race.

 Two questions tend to crop up to address gender roles.
-One is straightforward, about whether men should be the “head of a household” or not (read, fellas: do you need to ultimately dominate to feel like a man?
-Ladies: are you an indoctrinated doormat?).
+One is straightforward, about whether men should be the “head of a household” or not.
 The other is the leg-shaving question.
 In my experience, the head-of-household question always appears after leg-shaving, and both appear deep into the process (80-95 questions deep for leg shaving, 120-140 for head of household).
 OkCupid stops giving the reward of newly available matches for answering questions after question 75.
 Neither gender-role question makes it into the first 75, but by the time a user fills that requirement, the leg-shaving quandary is not far off.

 OkCupid won’t say much about how integral the questions are to the process, but according to founder Sam Yagan, “the questions are ranked algorithmically by the amount of information they add to our estimate of your compatibility.”
 Thus, the appearance order correponds, in theory, to how well they determine a match.
 Previous answers may force certain other questions to appear earlier or later, but the early set remained largely the same with each profile I started.